legalese/legalese-google-app/tests/scripts/README.md

 # What does addLibrary.js do?

-Navigates to the canonical test spreadsheet's attached script, removes the current legaleseMain library and adds your test library for testing a change/patch etc.
+1. Navigates to the canonical test spreadsheet's attached script

+2. Removes the current legaleseMain library and adds your test library for testing a change/patch etc.

+3. Navigates to the canonical test spreadsheet and generates PDFs.

+4. Navigates to Google Drive to check for XML output.

 ## How do I use this?